informatica-unica/lip/toyparser/README.md

 ```

 ### Associativity and Priority in Menhir

+Assigning associativity and priority to parts of your grammar should be done in the top section of parser.mly, right after the token declarations and before any grammar rules.

 A line starting with `%left` defines a left associative group of tokens or productions, whereas `%right` defines a right associative group.

 Every token or production in the same associativity group has the same priority.